Browsing Category

 Research shows that LGBTQ individuals are at higher risk for depression, anxiety, and substance abuse.
 Whew.
 The LGBTribe offers peer-to-peer support groups for mental health issues and lets members participate in wellness challenges, access tools to help them on their journey, and connect with therapists.

-Whether you’re suddenly seeking connection or you’ve been self-isolating since before it was cool, hopefully you’ll find yourself at home in one of these online communities.
+Whether you’re suddenly seeking connection or you’ve always been social online, hopefully you’ll find yourself at home in one of these online communities.
 Already a member of an online community you love?
 Let me know!
 And if you see me in one of these groups, feel free to reach out!

 8 Ways To Spend Big At Small Queer Shops